hcji/limma_py/paper/paper.md

 # Summary

 `limma_py` is a Python-native implementation of the core statistical framework of **limma**, a widely used method for differential expression and differential abundance analysis based on linear models with empirical Bayes variance moderation.
-Originally developed for microarray-based transcriptomics, limma has demonstrated broad applicability across high-dimensional omics datasets, including RNA-seq, quantitative proteomics, metabolomics, and protein stability profiling.
+Originally developed for microarray-based transcriptomics, limma has proven broadly applicable across high-dimensional omics data, including RNA-seq, quantitative proteomics, metabolomics, and protein stability profiling.

 `limma_py` reproduces results consistent with the original R implementation of limma while enabling fully Python-based analytical workflows.
 The package accepts standard Python data structures such as `pandas.DataFrame` and `numpy.ndarray`, and returns results in `DataFrame` format, facilitating seamless integration with downstream data analysis, visualization, and machine learning pipelines.